“Everything you like is an acquired taste. You have to train your palate to like.”

 You can also share recipes and information on foods enjoyed by different ethnic communities in Nepal.
 I would be more than happy to feature in this blog.
 Contact us on contact page here.
 Email:

-Note: All the pictures beside the one provided with photo courtesy are taken by Prashanta Khanal.
-If you are using one of them, please provide photo credit as Prashanta Khanal/thegundruk.com!
+Note: All the pictures besides the one with credit are taken by Prashanta Khanal.
+If you are using them, please provide photo credit as Prashanta Khanal/thegundruk.com!